Custom Components

 Intercepting Click Events

 For example, you can use a custom DayButton to select days with a double-click event.
-This approach uses a custom React context to share the selected date state between the custom DayButton
+This approach uses a custom React context to share the selected date state between the custom DayButton and the main component.

 import React from "react";